dwt/fluent/Readme.md

 ### Aggressive (specialized) wrapping

-`_` is actually the function `wrap` in the fluent module, which is a factory function that returns a subclass of Wrapper, the basic and main object of this library.
+`_` is actually the function `wrap` in the fluentpy module, which is a factory function that returns a subclass of Wrapper, the basic and main object of this library.

 This does two things: First it ensures that every attribute access, item access or method call off of the wrapped object will also return a wrapped object.
 This means that once you wrap something, unless you unwrap it explicitly via `.unwrap` or `._` it stays wrapped - pretty much no matter what you do with it.
 The second thing this does is that it returns a subclass of Wrapper that has a specialized set of methods, depending on the type of what is wrapped.
 I envision this to expand in the future, but right now the most usefull wrappers are: Iterable, where we add all the python collection functions (map, filter, zip, reduce, …) as well as a good batch of methods from itertools and a few extras for good measure.
 Callable, where we add `.curry()` and `.compose()` and Text, where most of the regex methods are added.
 [Explore the method documentation for what you can do]()).

 TODO add link!